MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 Copies at most a specified number of characters from an indexed position in a source string_view to a target character array.

-This method is potentially unsafe, as it relies on the caller to check that the passed values are correct.
-Consider using [basic_string_view::_Copy_s](#copys) instead.

 ```cpp
 size_type copy(charT* ptr, size_type count, size_type offset = 0) const;
 ```